barrust/c-utils/README.md

 ##### Unit tests

-Unit tests are provided using the [minunit](https://github.com/siu/minunit) library.
+Unit tests are provided using the [minunit](#minunit) library.
 Each function is, **hopefully**, fully covered.
 Any help in getting as close to 100% coverage would be much appreciated!

-To run the unittest suite, simply compile the test files using the provided `Makefile` with the command `make test`.
-Then you can execute the tests using the executables `./dist/bitarray`, `./dist/strlib`, `./dist/fileutils`, `./dist/graph`, or `./dist/timing`.
+To run the unit-test suite, simply compile the test files using the provided `Makefile` with the command `make test`.
+Then you can execute the tests using the executables `./dist/bitarray`, `./dist/strlib`, `./dist/fileutils`, `./dist/graph`, `./dist/llist`, `./dist/dllist`, `./dist/stack`, `./dist/queue`,  or `./dist/timing`.

 #### Issues

-If an unexpected outcome occurs, please submit an issue on github.
+If an unexpected outcome occurs, please submit an [issue on github](https://github.com/barrust/c-utils/issues).
 Please also provide a ***minimal code example*** that encapsulates the error.

 A great [issue](https://github.com/barrust/c-utils/issues) would provide the following:
 > s_remove_unwanted_chars shows duplicate entries after removal.